On-premise vs. cloud computing: definition and differences

 Bandwidth performance

-On-premise: if you want to improve bandwidth from your local servers, you’ll need to look into upgrades for existing ones or buy additional units.
+On-premise.
+If you want to improve bandwidth from your local servers, you’ll need to look into upgrades for existing ones or buy additional units.
 If your remote employees want to connect to your servers, they may experience slowdowns due to the single point of presence on the network.

-Cloud: if you’re unsatisfied with the bandwidth, you may work with your provider to rent higher-performance servers.
+Cloud.
+If you’re unsatisfied with the bandwidth, you may work with your provider to rent higher-performance servers.
 In addition, if your provider oversees multiple data centers, it can likely offer you multiple points of presence to connect to, making your connections flow easier.

 Damage control

-On-premise: critical system failures and data breaches are possible for any system; in this case, the responsibility rests solely on your part.
+On-premise.
+Critical system failures and data breaches are possible for any system; in this case, the responsibility rests solely on your part.
 Another challenge is data recovery, especially if your local backup options only mirror data from one server to another.
 That way, malware could wipe out your total database.

-On-premise vs. cloud - how to choose the right one?
+On-premise vs. cloud—how to choose the right one?

 While both options have their strengths and weaknesses, the best approach for your company can depend on several factors.
-For instance, if you have already invested funds into setting up an in-house server stack, it wouldn’t make too much sense to discard it and go with the cloud solutions.
+For instance, if you have already invested funds into setting up an in-house server stack, it wouldn’t make too much sense to discard it and go with the cloud systems.
 You have to evaluate your strengths and weaknesses critically.

 On the other hand, if you’re a startup and are highly focused on growth, then in that case cloud approach would be a much better starting point.
 That way, you can maximize the ratio between the money spent and the value gained.
 Plus, instant deployment time would also be very beneficial.

 However, if your businesses are subject to large amounts of confidential data, you should consider all the options.
 Ensuring compliance with local laws can be difficult, so don’t risk one of your most important assets.
-Don’t forget that using hybrid cloud options is also a viable strategy.

 How can NordLayer help?

 NordLayer provides tools for better data security within the Secure Service Edge framework.
-It provides site-to-site capabilities extending your network and creating a channel to deliver network security point solutions.
+It provides site-to-site capabilities, extending your network and creating a channel to deliver network security point solutions.

 Our adaptive network security solution easily integrates with your existing cloud and on-premises infrastructure, helping to achieve greater security and data privacy and facilitate remote working.
-NordLayer is an active collaborator when tackling modern cybersecurity issues burdening businesses.
+NordLayer is an active collaborator when tackling modern cybersecurity issues that are burdening businesses.

 Get in touch with our team and discover the easy route to increase your cloud data security wherever you’re hosting it.
+Our cloud software solutions can help you manage and secure your data in any environment, whether it's on-premise or in the cloud.

 Share article